terra-money/validator-profiles/validators/terravaloper1jncrqd24wtcdpes9y89qsh0jn5c8sayn92302l/README.md

 # Staker Space

 Staker Space is maintaining different public blockchain networks.
-The reason that we decided to start this was that validating networks always needed a decentralized set.
-We are small independent node-operator, that is very passionate and dedicated about supporting open networks to secure the future of the decentralized systems.
+The reason that we decided to start with Staker Space was because blockchain networks centralization is dangerous to the health of the network.
+This is how we position ourself: An independent node-operator, that is very passionate and dedicated about supporting open networks to secure the future of the decentralized systems.

 ## Team